 With the exception of the days in the New Zealand 3 week itinerary that you’ll be travelling with Flying Kiwi, you’ll find a set of recommended accommodations that I personally stayed at or were high on my list during my research.

 New Zealand started off as a haven for backpacker and so it makes sense that the country has so many hostels.
 If you’re a backpacker, I don’t need to say anything more.
 If you’re a traveller looking for more comforts, I’d say that there’s nothing wrong with looking for a private room in a hostel.
-We were very impressed with most of the hostels we stayed at and for the price point, we were willing to “rough it out” whether that meant a shared bathroom, spartan rooms, and
+We were very impressed with most of the hostels we stayed at and for the price point, we were willing to “rough it out” whether that meant a shared bathroom, spartan rooms, or communal kitchens.

 Tip: At the YHA in Te Anau, we noticed that reception closed at 7:30PM and if you arrived afterwards to check-in you’d be charged NZ$20 to call someone in as a non-emergency.
 Something to keep in mind.